Blanket purchase order

 This will prevent users from creating changes to the order without reopening it first.

-Issue a Purchase Order
+Issue a purchase order

 1. On the action bar, select Home > Make Order.

-The system displays a dialog box.
+The system displays a dialog.

 img_p3_1